Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 03.34.27 UTC
+- WIB: Rabu, 17 Desember 2025 04.29.22 UTC
-- WITA: Rabu, 17 Desember 2025 04.34.27 UTC
+- WITA: Rabu, 17 Desember 2025 05.29.22 UTC
-- WIT: Rabu, 17 Desember 2025 05.34.27 UTC
+- WIT: Rabu, 17 Desember 2025 06.29.22 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology